 Euphorbia gorgonis is another species from Cape Province.
 The caudex is mostly subterranean.
 It has short tuberculate branches that turn red in intense light.

 Euphorbia inermis looks like Euphorbia esculenta, with numerous thick, closely spaced arms.
-The caudex is up to 20 inches (50 cm) in diameter, with many dozens of short arms arising from the sides.
+The caudex is up to 20 inches (50 cm) in diameter, with dozens of short arms arising from the sides.

 Euphorbia inermis var. huttonae, formerly known as Euphorbia huttoniae, is a local or morphological form of Euphorbia inermis, differing only by flower character.

 True Medusoid Euphorbias all have a central stem in addition to their roots.
 Examples of Medusoid-like Euphorbias that do not have true caudex stems are Euphorbia knuthii, Euphorbia micrantha, Euphorbia hamata, Euphorbia squarrosas, and Euphorbia stellata.
-Euphorbia cylindrifolia and Euphorbia decaryi are sometimes included in the Medusoid Euphorbias as they do have succulent stems and long, snaky arms.
+Euphorbia cylindrifolia and Euphorbia decaryi are sometimes included in the Medusoid Euphorbias as they have succulent stems and long snaky arms.
 Still, the stems in these two species are not usually considered truly caudiciform.